codacy-badger/norpy/ROADMAP.md

 * Improve Testing Infrastructure and create a unified and sound interface.
 All tests are on the testing infrastructure at the moment.
 All components of norpy_hatchery are tested from different perspectives in there.
-One thing that remains to be done is to clean the file up and avoid any duplication
+One thing that remains to be done is to clean the file up and avoid any duplication.
+I want to clean up the testing setup in SOEPY and then we can work with Boryana to implement the ideas here as well.